CALL

 used in taxidermy procedures.
 These items include manikins,

-glass eyes, ear liners, construction materials for fish
+glass eyes, bondo, construction materials for fish

 and shipping fees.
 Students can bring their own specimens